 2007 – 2013

 In its new identity, the brand moved away from medical allusions to focus on a technological theme.
-The reason was that the company’s leadership claimed it was using innovative technologies with no global analogs, which later turned out to be a deception.
+The reason was that the company’s leadership claimed it was using innovative technologies with no global analogs, only to later turn out that it was a deception.
 However, this left a significant mark on the visual identity, as the Theranos logo remains forever.
 It now shows how a logo can attract clients, earn their trust, and project exclusivity.

 Gone are the elegant serifs, soft curves, and wavy lines reminiscent of snake tracks in the sand.
 They have been replaced by geometric precision with smooth strokes, thin lines, and neat glyphs.
 The name is written in lowercase letters and accompanied by the motto “redefining healthcare.”

-2. The second line uses a similar font: slanted, neat, and thin, which conveys trust and looks very friendly.
-This line features the company slogan, which conveys a positive outlook on the future, encourages patients, reflects dynamism, and focuses on innovation.
+- The second line uses a similar font: slanted, neat, and thin, conveying trust and a very friendly look.
+This line features the company’s slogan, which conveys a positive outlook on the future, encourages patients, reflects dynamism, and focuses on innovation.

-The technological graphics are skillfully combined with the snake theme, as upon closer inspection, one can notice snake scales in the logo.
+The technological graphics are skillfully combined with the snake theme, as one can notice snake scales in the logo upon closer inspection.
 This maintains the connection to medicine.
 There is also an allegorical nod to protection, as four diamonds are arranged in the shape of a shield with curved ends (top and bottom).
 The shield has long been used in heraldry as a symbol of power.

-When combined, the geometric figures form a fifth diamond—the largest.
+When combined, the geometric figures form the largest diamond.
 Two segments are colored dark green, and two are light olive.
 They harmoniously complement each other, being sides of a unified whole.
-The green shades also indicate the processes’ naturalness, the research’s safety, and the organic nature of the methods used.
+The green shades also indicate the naturalness of the processes, the safety of the research, and the organic nature of the methods used.

 With this color, the medical company conveys a message of the naturalness of its innovations, which, as later revealed, were fake.
-However, the logo effectively fulfilled its purpose: it attracted clients’ attention and represented the services of the medical service center.
-At the shield’s center is a bright radiance, as if the sun is rising there, shining brightly.
+However, the logo effectively fulfilled its purpose: it attracted clients’ attention and represented the medical service center’s services.
+At the shield’s center is a bright radiance, as if the sun were rising there.
 The white color also symbolizes purity, hygiene, trust, and openness.

 2013 – 2018

-Their expressiveness is enhanced by rectangular ends and very high curves (meaning the turns are smooth but with sharp contrasts).
+Rectangular ends and very high curves enhance their expressiveness (turns are smooth yet sharp).
 Due to this feature, the “s” resembles a long, winding worm.
 The typographic interest is in the lowercase “t,” which resembles a telephone pole with a single crossbar.
 From a design perspective, the unusual “o” catches the eye.
-This letter is absent; a green circle is used instead—what remains from the previous Theranos emblem.
+This letter is absent; a green circle is used in its place for the remaining part of the previous Theranos emblem.

-The gradient sphere (or a large dot) fits perfectly into the brand name, reminding us of its connection to naturalness and organic qualities.
+The gradient sphere (or a large dot) fits perfectly into the brand name, evoking a connection to naturalness and organic qualities.
 It symbolizes a planet, although this doesn’t directly relate to the company’s field of activity.
 The circle features an interesting color transition from dark turquoise to a soft Tiffany shade.
 This is undoubtedly a plus, as such a palette is pleasing to the eye and evokes a sense of warmth.